smriazati/rr_2023_1/content/04/1_end.md

-After moving to Chester, Pennsylvania, Laura married Alex Oberlender in 1955.
-Together, they had 3 children and 3 grandchildren.
-They were married until Alex's death in 1987.
-Today, Laura still lives in Pennsylvania and spends her time with her grandchildren.
+Much of Luba’s family in Tuchyn was killed during the Holocaust.
+In this portrait, the Stars of David denote her family members who perished.

+After the Russians liberated Tuchyn, Luba’s family spent three years in a displaced persons camp in Linz, Austria.
+There, the Chomut family changed their name to Emmett and Luba took the name Laura.
+Her parents went by Pearl and Isaak and they had a son Michael in the camp.
+The family originally hoped to settle in Israel (then Palestine) but they ultimately emigrated to the United States in 1949.
+Hear Laura speak about her family’s migration to the United States.

-Pavlo Gerasimchik, his wife Lubka, and their children Klavdiya, Galina, and Nikolay were honored as The Righteous Among the Nations for their actions in saving the lives of Laura and her parents.
-The Righteous Among the Nations, run by The World Holocaust Remembrance Center Yad Vashem, honors those who risked their own lives to help and save Jews during the Holocaust.
+Pavlo Gerasimchik, his wife Lubka, and their children were honored as The Righteous Among the Nations for their actions.
+This award honors people who risked their own lives to save Jewish people during the Holocaust.
+Authors published two books about Laura’s experiences: Brisko and The Girl in the Haystack.
+These works teach about her family’s survival in the face of hatred and antisemitism.
+Today, Laura Emmett Oberlender lives in Florida and New Jersey.
+She is a mother of three and grandmother of six.